wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-infrastructure-services.md

 After signing up for a subscription, the easiest way to deploy a SQL Server virtual machine in Azure is to [provision a SQL Server machine gallery image in the Azure Management Portal](/documentation/articles/virtual-machines-provision-sql-server).
 Those images include licensing of SQL Server in the pricing for the VM.

->[AZURE.NOTE] Use the [new Portal](https://manage.windowsazure.cn) to provision and manage SQL Server Virtual Machines.
+>[AZURE.NOTE] Use the Azure Management Portal to provision and manage SQL Server Virtual Machines.
 It defaults to using Premium Storage and offers Automated Patching, Automated Backup, and AlwaysOn configurations.

 The following table provides a matrix of available SQL Server images in the virtual machine gallery.